Categorization of two-loop Feynman diagrams in the $\mathcal O(\alpha^2)$ correction to $e^+e^- \rightarrow ZH$

 \subsection{Category $\mathcal C_3$}

-The category $ \mathcal C_3$ includes non-factorizable two-loop Feynman diagrams with four denominators.
+The category $ \mathcal C_3$ includes 593 non-factorizable two-loop Feynman diagrams with four denominators.
 According to the topologies of loop structures in $ \mathcal C_3$, we categorize them into 3 subcategories.
-There are 593 diagrams in $\mathcal C_3$.

-The subcategory $\mathcal C_{3,1}$ includes diagrams which can be separated into tree-level diagrams and two-loop vacuum bubble diagrams.
-The topology of their loop structures can be represented as $112|2||$ in Nickel index.
-The calculation of two-loop vacuum bubble diagram has been well studied \cite{Davydychev:1992mt}. $\mathcal C_{3,1}$ includes 142 diagrams.
-We put diagram \#3961 as the representative of $ \mathcal C_{3,1}$.
+The subcategory $\mathcal C_{3,1}$ includes 142 diagrams which can be separated into the tree-level diagrams and the two-loop vacuum bubble diagrams.
+The topology of their loop structures can be noted as $112|2||$ in Nickel index.
+The calculation of the two-loop vacuum bubble diagram has been well studied \cite{Davydychev:1992mt}. $\mathcal C_{3,1}^{ind}$ has 51 independent diagrams.
+We choose diagram \#3961 as the representative of $ \mathcal C_{3,1}$.